Neural Architectures for Amortized Bayesian Inference: Statistical Foundations and Empirical Assessments: Amortized Bayesian Inference

+For a fixed ground-truth $p$-length parameter vector $\beta_{\text{true}}$ and a specific sample size $N$, we generate $B$ independent datasets $\mathcal{D}_1, \dots, \mathcal{D}_B$, where each $\mathcal{D}_b = \{ (X^{(b)}, y^{(b)}) \}$ for $b=1,\ldots,B$.
+These datasets represent potential realizations of the world under identical underlying laws but different noise instances.
 We pass each dataset through the trained Transformer model to obtain a set of parameter estimates $\{\hat{\beta}^{(1)}, \dots, \hat{\beta}^{(B)}\}$.
 It is essential to note that our model employs a hard-thresholding mechanism to enforce sparsity; the network produces both a magnitude vector and an inclusion probability.
 The final estimate is computed as the element-wise product of the magnitude and a binary mask derived from the probabilities (thresholded at 0.5).

-We quantify uncertainty by computing the standard deviation of these estimates across the $B$ bootstrap replications.
+We quantify uncertainty by computing the standard deviation of these estimates across the $B$ replications.
 The empirical stability metric is defined as the average standard deviation across all $p$ coefficients:

-By evaluating the metric in \eqref{eq:bootmetric} across varying sample sizes (e.g., $N \in \{50, \dots, 1000\}$), we can empirically verify the statistical consistency of the Transformer.
-A monotonic decrease in $\sigma_{\mathrm{boot}}$ as $N$ increases confirms that the model effectively aggregates information from larger samples to reduce predictive uncertainty.
+By evaluating the metric in \eqref{eq:bootmetric} across varying sample sizes (e.g., $N \in \{50, \dots, 1000\}$), we can empirically check the statistical consistency of the Transformer.
+A monotone decrease of $\sigma_{\mathrm{MC}}$ with $N$ is consistent with a $\sqrt{N}$-style information-aggregation rate.